ml-evs/vfmcpp/README.md

 vfmcpp
 ==============
-vfmcpp is a C++ implementation of the vortex filament model of superfluids.
+vfmcpp is a C++ implementation of the vortex filament model of superfluids, used to study the dynamics of ring/ring and ring/line scattering.

 To compile in Linux, you can use the makefile `make`; it is advised you use GCC 4.7+, as that is all that has been tested.
 Help with initial conditions can be found by running `run.sh` with the flag `-h`.

-The vague aim of this project is to model vortex ring dynamics in various configurations - including charged filaments immersed in trivial electric fields and open 'line' filaments.

-The code makes use of custom linked lists (with nasty bare pointers) to allow for reconnections to be modelled efficiently.
 Visualisation is currently performed by a 3D matplotlib script (requires latest matplotlib version), which leaves a lot to be desired.

 Aftermath of off-centre ring collision.